General Questions

 Information about Therapy

 All you need to do is click on this link at the time of your appointment using your smartphone, tablet, laptop or computer and that's it.
 The link will open in your internet browser, there are no apps that you need to download.
-You will need to allow the video platform to use your camera and microphone.
+You may need to allow the video platform to use your camera and microphone.

 If it seems you are having difficulties, Julie-Anne will call you and walk you through it.
-If it seems like things just aren't going to work for one reason or another, we can continue with your session on the phone.
+If it seems like things just aren't going to work for one reason or another, you can continue with your session on the phone.

 How does CBT work?